State-Based Confidence Bounds for Data-Driven Stochastic Reachability Using Hilbert Space Embeddings: Finite Sample Bounds

 \end{thm}

 \begin{pf} The proof follows from the arguments presented for \eqref{eqn: uniform upper bound}.
-In \eqref{eqn: upper bound by supremum}, we uniformly bound the difference between the true and empirical expectation of the value functions by the worst-case function $h \in \mathscr{H}_{\mathcal{X}}$.
-We then use McDiarmid's inequality (Theorem \ref{thm: mcdiarmids inequality}) with the bound $C = (2M - 1)\frac{\rho}{\ell}$ satisfying the bounded differences condition (Proposition \ref{prop: beta bounded difference}) to obtain \eqref{eqn: pf mcdiarmids 1}.
-Using a ghost sample, the symmetrization argument, and the definition of the dual norm for Hilbert spaces, we then bound the first term on the right hand side of \eqref{eqn: pf mcdiarmids 1} in order to remove the dependence on $h$.
+In \eqref{eqn: upper bound by supremum}, we uniformly bound the difference between the true and empirical expectation of the value functions by the worst-case function $h \in \mathscr{H}$.
+We then use McDiarmid's inequality (Lemma \ref{lem: mcdiarmids inequality}) with the bound $C = \rho/(\lambda M)$ satisfying the bounded differences condition (Theorem \ref{thm: maximum variation}) to obtain \eqref{eqn: pf mcdiarmids 1}.
+Using a ghost sample, the symmetrization argument, and the definition of the dual norm for Hilbert spaces, we then bound the first term on the right-hand side of \eqref{eqn: pf mcdiarmids 1} in order to remove the dependence on $h$,

 We then substitute the bound in \eqref{eqn: main thm step 3} into \eqref{eqn: pf mcdiarmids 1} and obtain the result,

 which proves \eqref{eqn: finite sample bound result}. \end{pf} Let $B(x, u)$ be the bound on the difference between the expected value of the value functions and its empirical counterpart in \eqref{eqn: finite sample bound result}, given by